TheDukeDK/devsecops-demo/README.md

 * Docker
 * Docker Compose

-Add the following to hosts file.
+Add the following to `hosts` file on the computerrunning docker.

 ```
 # Local stuff